kura-labs-org/DEPLOY_08_CICD/README.md

      </h1>
 </html>

-3. Go to the internet browser and put the EC2 public address followed by 8080
+3. Go to the internet browser and put the Master EC2 public address followed by 8080

 <html>
      <h1>